In America (film): Plot

 On Halloween, the girls become friendly with Mateo when they knock at his door to trick-or-treat.
 Despite Johnny's reticence about the somewhat imposing and forbidding man, Sarah invites him to their apartment for dinner, and eventually they learn that the man is sad and lonely because he is dying of AIDS.
 Later, Mateo falls down a flight of stairs and is knocked unconscious.
 Christy tries to resuscitate him using CPR, although she is warned away from him by the other residents, who seem to be aware that he is HIV-positive.
 The man's condition continues to deteriorate as Sarah's fetus develops.
 The baby is born prematurely and in poor health, and is in need of a blood transfusion.
-Johnny and Sarah are ultimately nervous not only about the baby's survival chances, but also of the skyrocketing hospital bills that will now need to be paid following the baby's delivery, causing Sarah to have a brief nervous breakdown and blame Johnny for Frankie's death, and tearfully berate him.
+Johnny and Sarah are ultimately nervous not only about the baby's survival chances, but also of the skyrocketing hospital bills that will now need to be paid following the baby's delivery.
+After the birth Sara has an episode due to the morphine and trauma from Frankie’s death.
+Blaming Johnny for what happened.
+Confused about which baby she is talking about, and not remembering fully he is gone.

 However, after calming her down, Johnny and Sarah agree to the blood transfusion, but without giving the baby "bad blood," as using hospital blood banks was the source of Mateo's contraction of HIV.
 Shortly, it is discovered that Christy has a compatible blood type to donate with, and Mateo's death coincides with the first healthy movements of the infant following a blood transfusion from Christy.
 After the successful operation, the family is startled to learn that Mateo had settled and paid for their astronomical hospital bill before he had died, upon the discovery that Mateo was in possession of a large trust fund he never spent.
 They give the newborn baby girl the middle name of Mateo in gratitude and to honor his memory.

 With the birth of the new baby and the death of Mateo, Johnny finally is able to overcome his lack of emotion and put his grieving for Frankie to rest.
 He also finally catches a break by getting a small role in A Chorus Line on Broadway.
 The film ends after a baby shower at the apartment is held for the Sullivan family with many of the apartment tenants present to celebrate, and Christy and the rest of her family take in the view of the city and look out for Mateo in the night's sky.